Saxo Bank: 2010s

 In March 2010, Saxo Bank launched a new equity trading platform, enabling trades in over 11,000 stocks and other products listed on 23 major exchanges worldwide.

-By July 2010, Saxo Bank reported a 13-fold increase in net profit, rising from DKK 41 million ($7 million) to DKK 551 million ($95 million).
-Over six months, the bank completed ten acquisitions and opened new IT development centers in India and Ukraine.
-Observers partly attributed this growth to a nearly 500% increase in trading turnover by Saxo Bank's largest partner, Citi, during the same period.
-The bank's half-year report confirmed these results, marking the first six months of 2010 as the most profitable period in its history.
+By July 2010, Saxo Bank reported that net profit had risen from DKK 41 million ($7 million) to DKK 551 million ($95 million).
+During the same six-month period, the bank completed ten acquisitions and opened new IT development centres in India and Ukraine.
+The growth was partly attributed to a large increase in trading turnover by Saxo Bank's largest partner, Citi.
+Saxo's half-year report described the first six months of 2010 as the most profitable period in its history.

-In 2010, Saxo Bank also launched a new online platform in collaboration with Barclays Stockbrokers.
-Branded as "International Trader," it offered access to over 9,000 equities across 21 major global exchanges in 13 markets, along with securities research.
-The platform was actively promoted to the UK market, including Barclays' existing client base.
-In May 2011, Saxo Bank further announced a partnership with TD Waterhouse, the UK's leading execution-only broker, to provide an online derivatives trading platform for retail investors.
+In 2010, Saxo Bank launched an online platform with Barclays Stockbrokers.
+Branded as "International Trader," it offered access to more than 9,000 equities across 21 major global exchanges in 13 markets, along with securities research.
+The platform was marketed in the UK, including to Barclays' existing client base.
+In May 2011, Saxo Bank announced a partnership with TD Waterhouse to provide an online derivatives trading platform for retail investors.

-At the 2010 World Finance Foreign Exchange Awards, Saxo Bank was named "Best White Label Solution Provider," recognizing its long-standing focus on innovation in its white-label business.
-That same year, it also won the "Best Re-Labelling Platform" award from Profit & Loss magazine, based on a reader poll.
-According to Markit, Saxo Bank was the first financial institution to report its CFDs on Single Stock trades on a voluntary basis, in a bid to bring greater transparency to this fast growing market.